tushardashpute/rbac_demo/README.md

 **# kubectl get pods -n rbac-test**

   _Error from server (Forbidden): pods is forbidden: User "rbac-user" cannot list resource "pods" in API group "" in the namespace "default"_

+    User will get error as he is not having any permission to view obejects in any namespace.

 **# unset AWS_SECRET_ACCESS_KEY**